anant00729/spring-app-for-cmpt-276/README.md

 <img width="1200" alt="Screen Shot 2023-05-20 at 3 09 13 PM" src="https://github.com/anant00729/spring-app-for-cmpt-276/assets/20675885/276a82b1-9978-4a38-90d6-a02960867bf9"><br>

+## Creating "App Services"

 Once completed, you will see your resource group name listed in the table.

-Now, return to the homepage and use the search bar to search for "App Services."
+Now, return to the homepage and use the search bar to search for "App Services"

 <img width="1200" alt="Screen Shot 2023-05-20 at 3 09 24 PM" src="https://github.com/anant00729/spring-app-for-cmpt-276/assets/20675885/a854cecc-fb5a-41a5-8978-be9e545f4cc6"><br>